Chart Color Schemes

 Household Composition

-Albion Park Rail has a typical household mix, with a lower-than-average median household size
+Albion Park Rail has a typical household mix, with a higher-than-average median household size

-Family households account for 72.3 percent of all households, including 26.5 percent couples with children, 28.0 percent couples without children, and 16.1 percent single parent families.
-Non-family households make up the remaining 27.7 percent, with lone person households at 25.0 percent and group households comprising 3.0 percent of the total.
-The median household size is 2.5 people, which is smaller than the Rest of NSW average of 2.6.
+Family households account for 72.3% of all households, including 26.5% couples with children, 28.0% couples without children, and 16.1% single parent families.
+Non-family households constitute the remaining 27.7%, with lone person households at 25.0% and group households comprising 3.0%.
+The median household size is 2.5 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households